 Question 5 – Is my course sequentially correct?

 Nearly as important as including the right content (meaning only content that will help your audience do their job or use your product better!) is arranging the content in the proper order.
 After the first block of content students learn, every block after that should build on the previously learned content.
 Don’t show a learner how to pick tomatoes at the peak time until you’ve shown them how to plant the seed, water it, support the growing shoots, and remove damaging insects.
 Keeping your course sequentially correct will make it more logical, help you determine if anything important is missing, and help students understand the direction they are going toward their learning goal, which, again, is doing their job better.
-For a good perspective on sequencing and planning aspects of training courses, see the article at https://www.mindtools.com/pages/article/planning-training-session.htm by The Mind Concept Team.
+For a good perspective on sequencing and planning aspects of training courses, see “Planning a Training Session” by The Mind Concept Team.

 Question 6 – Which of the two classroom types am I creating?

 There are only two types of classrooms on this planet.
 Walk down the hallway of any school during class time and you will see lots of examples of both.
 In one type of classroom, the students are slumped back in their seats with their eyes glazed over, listening (or pretending to listen) to a teacher drone on about some subject matter.
-In the other type of classroom, students are leaning forward, elbows on desktop (if they’re not actually standing which is even better), eyes alert and full of intent, actively engaged in some type of hands on work.
+In the other type of classroom, students are leaning forward, elbows on the desktop (if they’re not actually standing which is even better), eyes alert and full of intent, and actively engaged in some type of hands-on work.
 That’s it, there are no other classroom types.
 I won’t even say which one is better.
 Just make sure you keep asking yourself which of the two classroom types will someone see when they’re walking past students taking your course.
 Develop your content, all of it, with this type of classroom in mind.
 (Oh, and if students are sleeping through your training class, guess whose fault it is?)